Tidal Deformabilities and Radii of Neutron Stars from the Observation of GW170817

 where $\Lambda_s \sim U[0,5000]$.
 We discard draws with $\tilde{\Lambda} > 5000$, since these values are beyond the range of all plausible EOS.
 The resulting prior on $\tilde\Lambda$ is uniform between $0$ and $5000$.
 We also perform analyses that do not assume the common EOS constraint where we allow completely uncorrelated priors for $\Lambda_{1,2}$.
 This allows us to compare the evidences between these hypotheses.
 For the uncorrelated $\Lambda_{1,2}$ analyses, the prior for $\Lambda_1 \sim U[0,1000]$ and $\Lambda_2 \sim U[0,5000]$ with these intervals set by the range of plausible equations of state in the mass range of interest, our convention of $m_1 \geq m_2$, and discarding draws with $\tilde\Lambda > 5000$.

 The choice of mass prior can have an impact on the recovery of the tidal deformability~\cite{Agathos:2015uaa}.
 To investigate this, we carry out our parameter estimation analyses using three different priors on the binary's component masses.
-We first assume a uniform prior on each star's mass, with $m_{1,2} \sim U[1,2]\, M_\odot$.
-We then assume a Gaussian prior on the component masses $m_{1,2} \sim N(\mu = 1.33, \sigma = 0.09)\, M_\odot$, which is a fit to masses of neutron stars observed in double neutron star systems~\cite{Ozel:2016oaf}.
+First, we assume a uniform prior on each star's mass, with $m_{1,2} \sim U[1,2]\, M_\odot$.
+Then, we assume a Gaussian prior on the component masses $m_{1,2} \sim N(\mu = 1.33, \sigma = 0.09)\, M_\odot$, which is a fit to masses of neutron stars observed in double neutron star systems~\cite{Ozel:2016oaf}.
 The third prior assumes that the component masses are drawn from a fit to the observed mass distributions of recycled and slow pulsars in the Galaxy with $m_1 \sim N(\mu = 1.54, \sigma = 0.23)\, M_\odot$ and $m_2 \sim N(\mu = 1.49, \sigma = 0.19)\, M_\odot$~\cite{Ozel:2016oaf}.
 We impose the constraint $m_1 \geq m_2$ which leads to $\Lambda_2 \geq \Lambda_1$.
 For all our analyses, the prior on the component spins is $\chi_{1,2} \sim U[-0.05,0.05]$, consistent with the expected spins of field binaries when they enter the LIGO-Virgo sensitive band~\cite{Brown:2012qf}.

-\textit{Results}---The full posterior probability densities for the parameters $p(\vec{\theta}|\vec{d}(t),H)$ for each of our MCMC runs are shown in the supplemental materials and are available for download at Ref.~\cite{gw170817commoneos}.
-Fig. \ref{fig:lamb12_1abc} shows the posterior probability densities for $\Lambda_1$ and $\Lambda_2$ with 90\% and 50\% credible region contours.
-Overlaid are $q$ contours and $\tilde{\Lambda}$ contours obtained from Eq.~(\ref{eq:lambda_t0}), $\Lambda =a\beta^{-6}$, and $R_1 \simeq R_2 \simeq \hat R$ as
+\textit{Results.}---We perform parameter estimation for each mass prior with and without the common EOS constraint and calculate the Bayes factor---the ratio of the evidences $p(\vec{d}(t)|H)$---between the common EOS constrained and unconstrained analyses.
+We find Bayes factors $\mathcal{B}$ of 369, 125, and 612 for the three mass priors, respectively, indicating that the data strongly favor the common EOS constraint in all cases.
+The full posterior probability densities of the parameters $p(\vec{\theta}|\vec{d}(t),H)$ for the common EOS runs are shown in the Supplemental Material~\cite{supp} and are available for download at Ref.~\cite{gw170817commoneos}.
+Figure \ref{fig:lamb12_1abc} shows the posterior probability densities for $\Lambda_1$ and $\Lambda_2$ with 90\% and 50\% credible region contours.
+Overlaid are $q$ contours and $\tilde{\Lambda}$ contours obtained from Eq.~(\ref{eq:lambda_t0}), $\Lambda~\simeq a\beta^{-6}$, and $R_1 \simeq R_2 \simeq \hat R$ as